Sonoma Wine Country for Food Lovers 2-Day Itinerary

 But don’t worry, you don’t have to eat again just yet.
 Instead, whet your appetite with a cooking lesson or demonstration at Relish Culinary Adventures, which promises to teach you how to cook like a Wine Country local.
 Most classes end with a full meal of the featured dishes, paired with carefully matched local beers or wines.

 Cap off your Wine Country food adventure with a truly memorable meal at Healdsburg’s Madrona Manor Wine Country Inn & Restaurant.
 Big-time publications including Michelin and Zagat have praised the restaurant at this luxury inn for its “new California” cuisine served by candlelight.
-Compose your ideal meal by choosing from dishes such as Japanese mackerel, local urchin, pumpkin risotto, and venison, or splurge on a five-course menu with cheese and wine pairings.
+Compose your ideal meal by choosing from dishes such as Japanese mackerel, local urchin, pumpkin risotto, and venison, or splurge on a five-course menu with wine and cheese pairings.

 You can also spice things up with a dinner of traditional Spanish tapas at Bravas Bar de Tapas; or go sustainable with swordfish, chevre-honey-and-lavender croquettes, and Sonoma duck at hyper-local Barndiva.